AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/reputation-system-simulation.md

 ## Relevance to Decision Intelligence

-Trust systems shape who gets funded, who gets invited, who gets believed, and who gets ignored.
+Trust systems shape who gets funded, who gets invited, who gets believed, & who gets ignored.

 A Decision Intelligence Layer helps test these systems before they become embedded into coordination and capital flows.

-This is especially important in environments where institutions are weak, teams are fluid, and work is increasingly shared between humans and agents.
+This is especially important in environments where institutions are weak, teams are fluid, & work is increasingly shared between humans and agents.